 For RPA to be scaled and tangibly deliver the ROI that was promised to the executives that sponsored it, each automated process must be connected to larger business objectives.
 Large organizations are also governed by their own enterprise constraints and the policies and controls from the heavily regulated industries they operate in.
 A digital workforce must also be tied to those constraints and controls for regulatory compliance.
 PDDs don’t provide a seamless mechanism to execute either.

-The Alternative - Digitize the PDD with Blueprint
+The Alternative - Digitize and Simplify the PDD with Blueprint

-To deliver RPA at scale and promote cross-functional alignment, the PDD must be digitized in a centralized location all stakeholders can access to collaborate and gain holistic transparency and visibility.
+To deliver RPA at scale and promote cross-functional alignment, the PDD must be digitized and simplified in a centralized location all stakeholders can access to collaborate and gain holistic transparency and visibility.

 Digitizing the PDD allows large enterprises to house all key business objectives, enterprise constraints, and regulatory practices in one location and connect them to RPA opportunities digitally.
 Effectively, one central, digital library promotes enhanced context for the developer with all relevant information at their fingertips should they need it, ensuring everyone is on the same page and speaking the same language.

-Blueprint’s Enterprise Automation Suite is an integrated solution that allows organizations to design, connect, and align business processes to overall business strategy, customer needs, and enterprise constraints, and then feed all information into an organization’s RPA platform with a simple click of button, giving bot developers an invaluable head start to development with unparalleled context and visibility.
-Using Blueprint’s leading digital process discovery and modeling solutions, large enterprises can maintain one single source of truth in a centralized repository and collaborate with all stakeholders in real time to gain efficiencies and create significant enterprise-wide and bottom-line impact.
+Blueprint’s Business Transformation Platform is an integrated solution that allows organizations to design, connect, and align business processes to overall business strategy, customer needs, and enterprise constraints, and then feed all information into an organization’s RPA platform with a simple click of button, giving bot developers an invaluable head start to development with unparalleled context and visibility.
+Using Blueprint’s leading digital process discovery and modeling solutions, large enterprises can maintain one single source of truth in a centralized repository and collaborate with all stakeholders in real-time to gain efficiencies and create significant enterprise-wide and bottom-line impact.